 Lesley O'Connor Fertility Naturopath

+What is the best Naturopath Prenatal Supplement?
 This is a question I get asked quite frequently!
-You’ve decided you want to start trying for a baby, naturally the next questions is, do I really need a prenatal supplement?
+So, You’ve decided you want to start trying for a baby, naturally the next questions is, which is the best prenatal supplement for me?

 As a Fertility Naturopath, I believe that first and foremost the nutrients we obtain from food are foundational for our fertility.
 So you might be thinking, do I really need a prenatal vitamin?
 I like to think of a prenatal supplements as an ‘insurance policy’, in addition to the food we eat.